+- all homework will be set on Google Classrooms

-- use your planner at home to remind you of what to do
+- ask if you are not sure what to do

+- make sure you take home everything you will need

 - work by yourself to complete tasks

 - ask for help if you are really stuck

-- tick the done column in your planner

 - take your homework to school

 - remember to give it in

 - above all, try to do your homework on the designated day.
 This may not be on the day it is set.

 - Try not to leave it until the night before it is due in.